patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 The `<ChatbotHeader>` has 2 sections:

-- `<ChatbotHeaderMain>` contains the title and an optional menu toggle:
+- `<ChatbotHeaderMain>` contains the title and an optional menu toggle or new chat button:
   - `<ChatbotHeaderTitle>` handles the layout and display of a title or image at different responsive sizes.
   - `<ChatbotHeaderMenu>` (optional) is placed on the left side of the header and used to toggle a chat history menu.
+  - `<ChatbotHeaderNewChatButton>` (optional) is placed on the left side of the header and used to initiate a new chat.
 - `<ChatbotHeaderActions>` contains any additional controls:
   - The `<ChatbotHeaderSelectorDropdown>` component is a standard PatternFly dropdown that matches the ChatBot styles.
   - The `<ChatbotHeaderOptionsDropdown>` component is a dropdown with a menu toggle that is intended to be used to update ChatBot settings (like the display mode).